Moving to Kyrenia, Cyprus

 We asked people in Kyrenia if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Kyrenia, it's important to respect the local customs and traditions.
 Avoid discussing the political situation, especially the division of Cyprus, as it is a sensitive topic.
 Do not take photographs of military installations or personnel, as this is strictly prohibited.
 When visiting churches or monasteries, dress modestly and avoid entering during services unless you plan to participate.
 It's considered rude to point with your finger, so use your whole hand if you need to gesture towards something.
 Avoid making the 'OK' sign with your hand (forming a circle with your thumb and index finger), as it is considered vulgar.
 Do not litter, as Cypriots take pride in their clean and well-maintained environment.
 If you're invited to a Cypriot home, it's customary to bring a gift, but avoid bringing lilies as they are associated with funerals.
-Lastly, Cypriots are generally relaxed about time, so don't be offended if they're late for an appointment," said one expat in Kyrenia.
+Lastly, Cypriots are generally relaxed about time, so don't be offended if they're late for an appointment," said one expat who made the move to Kyrenia.

 About the Author